inbo/protocolsource/README.md

 We use a simple branching model.
 The master branch is protected and can only receive commits from reviewed pull requests.
-Development of a protocol (see [Workflow](#workflow)) is done in a protocol- specific branch that branches off the master branch.
+Development of a protocol (see [Workflow](#workflow)) is done in a protocol-specific branch that branches off the master branch.

 Protocols can depend on other protocols (protocol dependencies) only if these dependent protocols have been approved (and are published).
 Cirular dependencies are not allowed.

 Whenever a pull request is reviewed and finalized.
 A repo-admin will merge the branch to the master and add general and specific tags.
 The general tag is of the form `protocols-YYYY.number`.
 The specific tag is of the form `protocol-code-YYYY.number`.
 Note that the merge commit to which these tags are attached represent an entire snapshot of the complete repository - not only the part of the repository that refers to the specific protocol.

 These tags serve several purposes: